Looking for a way to entertain your kids that's easy, thrifty and unique? Why not try making your own puzzles!

 2. Felt shapes

-This is a great way to use up any scraps of felt you have lying around!
+This is a great way to use up any scraps of felt you have lying around.

 You will need:

-- Scissors
+Scissors

-- PVA glue
+PVA glue

-- Card
+Card

-Jumble the pieces up and match away!
+Jumble the pieces up and invite your child to match them up!

 3. Magazine puzzles